szoio/szoio.github.io/_posts/2018-11-10-redux-patterns-and-principles.md

 Of course there's a lot going on there, and in particular, `fetchMissingData` can be be very involved.
 But it is possible to do this in a generic way so we only have to write this code once.
 Perhaps that's worth a post on it's own at some point.

 But we don't give away all the secret sauce here - there's too much going on for that!
+Specifically we haven't looked into the detailed structure of the reducers and the actions setup.

 To summarise -here are the key points:

 1. Never throw away any data in the Redux store unless we know exactly what to replace it with.
 Instead we flag it as invalid.
-2. Strive for a flat, normalised data graphical state store data structure, with all data uniquely represented
+2. Strive for a flat, normalised, graphical state store structure, with all data uniquely represented.
 3. Recognise that there are essentially 2 projections of the redux store, the valid data, needed for the data fetcher, and everything else.
-Let the view be eventually consistent
+Let the view be eventually consistent.
 4. Never throw away or replace any data in the state store that hasn't changed.
-Preserve reference equality and make your components pure
+Preserve reference equality and make your components pure.

 I hope these ideas are somewhat helpful, and at least help get some thought and planning going into how to simplify data flows in React applications.